-• OUTPUTS are the quantifiable things we deliver to achieve better outcomes for the communities we serve.
-Estimated Performance 2018/19 Estimated Targets 2019/20 Annual Target 2019/20 All Fires 232 254 Site Specific Risk Information (SSRIs) 186 Accidental Dwelling Fires (ADFs) 26 23 Home Fire Safety Checks 510 Anti-Social Behaviour Fires (ASBs) 103 111 Hydrant Surveys 71 O Deliberate Vehicle Fires 6 15 Waste & Fly Tipping 48 Road Traffic Collisions 9 17 Prevention talks 24 Alert to Mobile 96.3% 95% Simple Operational Fire Safety Assessments 96 AFAs in Non Domestic Premises 147 154 Off Station Exercising 2 Domestic Smoke Alarm Actuations 201 209
+OUTCOMES are the impact our actions have on the community such as reducing incidents.
+OUTPUTS are the quantifiable things we deliver to achieve better outcomes for the communities we serve.
+Estimated Performance 2018/19 Estimated Targets 2019/20 Annual Target 2019/20 All Fires 232 254 Site Specific Risk Information (SSRIs) 186 Accidental Dwelling Fires (ADFs) 26 23 Home Fire Safety Checks 510 Anti-Social Behaviour Fires (ASBs) 103 111 Hydrant Surveys 71 Deliberate Vehicle Fires 6 15 Waste & Fly Tipping 48 Road Traffic Collisions 9 17 Prevention talks 24 Alert to Mobile 96.3% 95% Simple Operational Fire Safety Assessments 96 AFAs in Non Domestic Premises 147 154 Off Station Exercising 2 Domestic Smoke Alarm Actuations 201 209

-The targets are based on 5 years performance data.
 We aim by the delivery of these outcomes to achieve reductions in death and injuries in our community